alshedivat/al-folio/README.md

 <details><summary>(click to expand) <strong>Author annotation:</strong></summary>

-In publications, the author entry for yourself is identified by string array `scholar:last_name` and string array `scholar:first_name` in `_config.yml`:
+In publications, the author entry for yourself is identified by string `scholar:last_name` and string array `scholar:first_name` in `_config.yml`:
 ```
 scholar:
-  last_name: [Einstein]
+  last_name: Einstein
   first_name: [Albert, A.]
 ```
-If the entry matches one form of the last names and the first names, it will be underlined.
+If the entry matches the last name and one form of the first names, it will be underlined.
 Keep meta-information about your co-authors in `_data/coauthors.yml` and Jekyll will insert links to their webpages automatically.
 The coauthor data format in `_data/coauthors.yml` is as follows,
 ```